lastlegume/lastlegume.github.io/_posts/2023-12-15-latex_tutorial.markdown

 \newcommand{\tournament}{Tournament}
 ```

 These lines define two commands that are used later.
-To simply things, I use a special command that encodes the name of the tournament and the name of the event so that I can change event across the whole test with only one change.
+To simply things, I use a special command that encodes the name of the tournament and the name of the event so that I can change event across the whole test with only one modification.

 ```latex
 \setlength\fillinlinelength{\textwidth}